Fantastic Beasts: The Crimes of Grindelwald: Plot

-Newt and Tina infiltrate the French Ministry of Magic to search for documents confirming Credence's identity, but Leta and Theseus discover them.
+Newt and Tina escape from Yusuf and infiltrate the French Ministry of Magic to search for documents confirming Credence's identity, but Leta and Theseus discover them.
 Newt and Tina reunite after Newt explains he was never engaged to Leta.
 They go to the Lestrange family tomb and find Yusuf confronting Credence and Nagini.
-Yusuf reveals that he is carrying out his father Mustafa's request to avenge his mother Laurena: she was kidnapped by Corvus Lestrange IV using the Imperius Curse, and died giving birth to Leta, Yusuf's half-sister.
+Yusuf reveals that he is carrying out his father, Mustafa's, request to avenge his mother, Laurena: she was kidnapped by Corvus Lestrange IV using the Imperius Curse, and died giving birth to Leta, Yusuf's half-sister.
 Corvus IV remarried and had Corvus V. He sent Corvus V to America for adoption to keep him safe after discovering Yusuf's revenge plot.
-Leta reveals that she unintentionally caused Corvus V’s death: sailing to America, Leta, unable to stand his constant crying, switched her baby brother with another infant, Credence; the ship sank, and Corvus drowned.
+Leta reveals that she unintentionally caused Corvus V's death: sailing to America, Leta, unable to stand her baby brother's constant crying, switched her baby brother with another infant, Credence; the ship eventually sank, and Corvus drowned.

-The group enter a rally of Grindelwald's followers.
+The group enters a rally of Grindelwald's followers.
 Jacob is searching for Queenie, who is among the attendees.
 Grindelwald displays a vision of a future global war, and rails against laws prohibiting wizards from preventing such a tragedy.
 As Theseus and the Aurors surround the rally, Grindelwald prompts his followers to spread his message across Europe.
 He conjures a ring of blue fire that kills the retreating Aurors and that only his most loyal followers can safely cross.
 Queenie and Credence cross the fire despite Jacob's and Nagini's protests, while Leta sacrifices herself to allow others to escape.
-As Grindelwald and his followers depart, the remaining wizards and immortal alchemist Nicolas Flamel extinguish the fire.
+As Grindelwald and his followers depart, the remaining wizards and the immortal alchemist Nicolas Flamel extinguish the fire.
 Newt joins the fight against Grindelwald.

-At Hogwarts, Newt presents Dumbledore with a vial that Newt's niffler stole from Grindelwald.
-It contains a blood pact Grindelwald and Dumbledore made in their youth that prevents them dueling each other; Dumbledore believes it can be destroyed.
-At Nurmengard Castle, his Austrian base, Grindelwald presents Credence with a wand, and reveals Credence's true identity: Aurelius Dumbledore.
+At Hogwarts, Newt presents Dumbledore with a vial that Newt's Niffler stole from Grindelwald.
+It contains a blood pact that Grindelwald and Dumbledore made in their youth that prevents them from dueling each other; Dumbledore believes it can be destroyed.
+At Nurmengard Castle, Grindelwald presents Credence with a wand along with his phoenix, and reveals Credence's possible identity: Aurelius Dumbledore.